berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

       r16ui
       r8ui

-                                      82
-                                                                                    4 Variables and Types

       A format layout qualifier specifies the image format associated with a declared image variable.
 Only one format qualifier may be specified for any image variable declaration.
-For image variables with floating- point component types (keywords starting with “image”), signed integer component types (keywords starting with “iimage”), or unsigned integer component types (keywords starting with “uimage”), the format qualifier used must match the float-image-format-qualifier, int-image-format-qualifier, or uint- image-format-qualifier grammar rules, respectively.
+For image variables with floating-point component types (keywords starting with “image”), signed integer component types (keywords starting with “iimage”), or unsigned integer component types (keywords starting with “uimage”), the format qualifier used must match the float-image-format-qualifier, int-image-format-qualifier, or uint- image-format-qualifier grammar rules, respectively.
 It is a compile-time error to declare an image